Nectarine-Peach/strapi-documentation-kor/docusaurus/docs/cms/features/content-type-builder.md

 #### Custom fields

-[Custom fields](/cms/features/custom-fields) are a way to extend Strapi’s capabilities by adding new types of fields to content-types or components.
+[Custom fields](/cms/features/custom-fields) are a way to extend Strapi's capabilities by adding new types of fields to content-types or components.
 Once installed (see [Marketplace](/cms/plugins/installing-plugins-via-marketplace) documentation), custom fields are listed in the _Custom_ tab when selecting a field for a content-type.

 Each custom field type can have basic and advanced settings.
 The <ExternalLink to="https://market.strapi.io/plugins?categories=Custom+fields" text="Marketplace"/> lists available custom fields, and hosts dedicated documentation for each custom field, including specific settings.